EMHL is currently enrolling for the graduating class of 2020, beginning study in September 2018.

 The sponsoring organization should prepare one letter that identifies all team members with their current roles and responsibilities, and the expected benefits of sending them as a team.
 On their individual applications, each team member should indicate that they are part of a team, and one team member should submit the letter from the sponsoring organization.

-No standardized test scores are required.
-Graduate Record Exam scores are not required.
-You may submit GRE scores as part of the online application if you have them.
-If appropriate, you may be asked to provide TOEFEL scores.
+While standardized test scores are not required, applicants are encouraged to submit, if available: GRE, MCAT, GMAT, and LSAT scores as part of the online application to demonstrate academic capacity.
+If appropriate, applicants may be asked to provide TOEFL or IELTS scores.

-Select candidates will be invited to interview.
+Select candidates will be invited to interview with the Selection Committee to assess the applicant’s ability to contribute to the peer learning community and readiness to benefit from the program.
+The Selection Committee submits admission recommendations to the Graduate School for final review.
 Candidates who are accepted into the program will be notified by the Brown University Graduate School.

 Additional Admission Information

 Candidates who are accepted into the program must reserve their place with a non-refundable $1,500 deposit payable online by ACH or credit card, or by check to Brown University at: